 What are Emma's stand-out features?

-In the analytics section, you can select 'Budgets' and set up a budgeted amount for all of your categories, such as bills, transport, groceries etc. You can move these up and down whenever you wish by clicking on the plus or minus in the various categories.
+In the analytics section, you can select 'Budgets' and set up a budgeted amount for all of your categories, such as bills, transport, groceries etc. You have the ability to choose to budget in two modes, either payday to payday or month beginning to month-end.
+Whichever way you decide to budget you can set a 'Total Budget' for the month and use this to track your spending and achieve savings goals.
+If you choose to set individual budgets you can move these up and down whenever you wish by clicking on the plus or minus in the various categories.
 The app will give you your average spend in each category to help guide you, which is useful, but be aware that it is looking at your total spend.
 In the transport section, for example, I budget £300 each month, but the app suggested it should be £450 as it was including a one-off amount I paid for a particularly expensive service I had a while back.
-A new feature will be coming soon that will allow you to set a total budget, meaning you can add a savings goal and track the total, rather than just your salary.

 'Quests' is Emma's take on gamification, encouraging you to explore the app in return for earning badges and icons.
 It is a neat take on what is essentially a features or FAQ section and it meant that I explored more than I usually would, although the final badges will only be won by those that are keen to shout Emma's name from the rooftops as it is heavily focused on referrals.

-This section takes your income, subtracts your committed spending which is not just your direct debits as the app is clever enough to notice regular commitments, regardless of whether you have a recurring payment set up.
-It will then subtract actual expenses (after subtracting your predicted spending) and let you know what is left.
+The Pay Period section shows your real-time balances in your account.
+It does this by taking your income, subtracting your committed spending (which is not just your direct debits as the app is clever enough to notice regular commitments), subtracting actual expenses (after subtracting your predicted spending) and then lets you know what is left.

 An interesting feature and one that I found useful is the ability to receive a daily update across all of my balances.
 It is provided in a simple to understand notification, sent each morning.